Showing posts with label Koo Wee Rup. Show all posts

 ALLAN LEWIS, 522 Drummond street, Carlton, 14 years.

 It appears it is the custom of city newsboys to form parties and to sojourn in the country.
 To them it is a change and relaxation from the rush and bustle of their avocation.
-This part was composed of five youngsters, who left Melbourne a fortnight ago and went to Glen Forbes.
+This party was composed of five youngsters, who left Melbourne a fortnight ago and went to Glen Forbes.
 One lad must have acted as cashier, as the others state they had given their money to him.
 On Friday they desired a return home, but the lad with the money, they allege, left them.
 They awaited their opportunity and at 4 p.m. on Friday got on to a coal train, attached to which was one truck carrying sheep skins.

 Right from the start misfortune dogged their movements.
 First, they were penniless, and only had one pound of butter to eat between them; secondly, a serious accident befell young Borham.
 The boy, in attempting to board the train, had three fingers of his right hand badly crushed by the buffers.
 Another lad (Grant) had a narrow escape, as the buffer just caught the top of his third finger; thirdly, they experienced a cold, frosty night.
 However, despite these facts, they showed stoical fortitude by remaining “in smoke” until found at Kooweerup.